 What Are Fannie Mae Multifamily Affordable Housing Loans?

-Fannie Mae has commercial real estate loans that fit apartments and affordable multifamily housing projects.
+Fannie Mae has multifamily mortgages that fit apartments and affordable housing projects.
 These housing loans are provided permanent, long-term fixed-rate debt for financing or even refinancing needed.
 The financing or refinancing is for the stabilization of multifamily housing properties that are provided with rent control or income restriction terms.